 Fix Your Drain Tile

 If water is already coming into your basement, you may need to have your drain tile fixed.
-A damaged drain tile is usually the issue if water is coming into your basement along the joint between the wall and floor or from a crack in the floor.
+A damaged drain tile is usually the issue if the water is from coming up through the basement floor.

 A professional waterproofing company will be able to assess the situation and determine if that is the issue.
 In some cases, it may be possible to flush or snake your drain tile, but it’s more likely that a section will need to be repaired.